KaiXavier-x64/errorBot/README.md

 # Project errorBot

-Its a fun little project to support new coders
+Its a fun little project to support new coders.